Our Leadership

 Keonda Buford

-Keonda is the Manager for Digital Equity and Inclusion in the Department of Information Technology (DoIT) for the City of Detroit.
+Keonda is the former Manager for Digital Equity and Inclusion in the Department of Information Technology (DoIT) for the City of Detroit.
 In this role, Keonda has been key in rolling out wide-ranging digital upskilling opportunities for Detroit residents and in developing metrics for the classification of neighborhood tech hubs servicing underserved, under-resourced residents and families.
 She has vast experience in project management and has led several high-profile efforts that have streamlined city processes and led to best practices in the Mayor’s Office and as the former Director of Projects & Strategic Initiatives in the city’s Department of Civil Rights, Inclusion & Opportunities.

 Miguel Mickey, Board Secretary